House OKs debt ceiling bill to avoid default, sends Biden-McCarthy deal to Senate

 The hard-fought deal pleased few, but lawmakers assessed it was better than the alternative — a devastating economic upheaval if Congress failed to act.
 Tensions ran high throughout the day as hard-right Republicans refused the deal, while Democrats said “extremist” GOP views were risking a debt default as soon as next week.

-With the House vote of 314-117, the bill now heads to the Senate with passage expected by week’s end.
+With an overwhelming House vote, 314-117, the bill now heads to the Senate with passage expected by week’s end.

 McCarthy insisted his party was working to “give America hope” as he launched into a late evening speech extolling the bill’s budget cuts, which he said were needed to curb Washington’s “runaway spending.”

-The president departed Washington for Colorado, where he is scheduled to deliver the commencement address Thursday at the U.S. Air Force Academy.
+In a statement released after the vote, Biden said: “I have been clear that the only path forward is a bipartisan compromise that can earn the support of both parties.
+This agreement meets that test.”

-“God willing by the time I land, Congress will have acted, the House will have acted, and we’ll be one step closer,” he said.
-That wasn’t quite the case — the vote began about an hour and a half after Biden arrived in Colorado.
+He called the vote “good news for the American people and the American economy.”

-Biden sent top White House officials to the Capitol to shore up backing.
+Biden had sent top White House officials to the Capitol and called lawmakers directly to shore up backing.
 McCarthy worked to sell skeptical fellow Republicans, even fending off challenges to his leadership, in the rush to avert a potentially disastrous U.S. default.

 Raising the nation’s debt limit, now $31 trillion, ensures Treasury can borrow to pay already incurred U.S. debts.

-Top GOP deal negotiator Rep. Garret Graves of Louisiana said Republicans were fighting for budget cuts after Democrats piled onto deficits with extra spending, first during the COVID-19 crisis and later with Biden’s Inflation Reduction Act, with its historic investment to fight climate change.
+Top GOP deal negotiator Rep. Garret Graves of Louisiana said Republicans were fighting for budget cuts after the past years of extra spending, first during the COVID-19 crisis and later with Biden’s Inflation Reduction Act, with its historic investment to fight climate change paid for with revenues elsewhere.

 But Republican Rep. Chip Roy, a member of the Freedom Caucus helping to lead the opposition, said, “My beef is that you cut a deal that shouldn’t have been cut.”